 Livermore Architecture & Engineering has completed countless successful industrial projects over the years – we consider these to be our specialty.
-Industrial buildings have special requirements and considerations that make them unique relative to other commercial buildings.
+Industrial and manufacturing architecture have special requirements and considerations that make them unique relative to other commercial buildings.
 We believe in a methodical, iterative design process to arrive at the best possible design for an industrial facility.

 Defining the Needs